Keyboard shortcuts

 Wii U

 Wii U users have a few options, but the most widely used and supported method to load mods is via SDCafiine for the Wii U Plugin System.
-In that case you would generally want your mods to end up on your SD card under something like /sdcafiine/<title ID>/ukmm.
-If you use UKMM while your SD card is not in, however, you might want to set a temporary directory for deploying mods, or you can merge without the SD card but wait and deploy when the SD card is mountained.
+In that case, you would generally want your mods to end up on your SD card under something like /sdcafiine/<title ID>/ukmm.
+To achieve that, you could set the folder directly and choose the Without Name option for Deploy Layout.

 Switch